peaceebika/Pattern-Recognition-Project/README.md

 name: "Peace Chinemere Ebika"
 course: Pattern Recognition
 ---
-# Feature-Based Drought Classification using Pattern Recognition
+# Feature-Based Drought Classification for Equitable Water Allocation: A Pattern Recognition Approach

 ## Project Overview
 This project focuses on the classification of drought and non-drought conditions using satellite imagery.
 The approach leverages classical computer vision techniques and machine learning models to extract meaningful features and perform classification.